hneth/unikn/README.md

 The new palette `pal_google` can now be used in R graphics and modified in various ways (e.g., by the `usecol()` function).

-See the vignette on “Institutional colors” of the **unikn** package for additional examples.
+See the vignette on “Institutional colors” for additional examples.

 ### Finding colors with `grepal()`